-CIS (Construction Industry Scheme) workers can access mortgages, with some lenders treating you like an employee (using gross income) and others requiring full self-employed documentation.
-The right lender choice can dramatically increase your borrowing potential.
+CIS (Construction Industry Scheme) workers can access mortgages.
+Some lenders treat you like an employee and use gross CIS income; others require full self-employed documentation.
+The right lender choice can change borrowing power significantly — and if you also have adverse credit, the panel narrows further, so income method and credit tier must be matched together.

-• Some lenders treat CIS income like employment income
+- Some lenders treat CIS income like employment income using gross figures

-• Gross income (before CIS deductions) may be used
+- Gross income (before CIS deductions) may be used — deductions are tax, not expenses

-• Day rate or contract rate assessment may be possible
+- Day rate or contract rate assessment may be possible with contractor specialists

 Understanding Lender Criteria for Your Situation